pratik-baibhav/githubbasics/README.md

-# GitHub Training Project
+# GitHub Training Project [ARCAP]
 This is a basic repo for learning Git and GitHub with practical tasks.
-# includes a basic website
+# Includes a basic website
-Displays simple text
+Displays simple text.
+# DevOps Task
+Pipeline using Jenkins.
+# Web Server Used
+Nginx to display output.